 You’ll want to avoid adding ice to your actual pitcher because it will water it down.
 Instead, add ice to the glasses before you pour.

-Citrus and sweetened condensed milk may sound weird but trust us on this amazing Brazilian beverage that’s cool, creamy, sweet-tart and refreshing!
+Citrus and sweetened condensed milk may sound like a strange combination, but trust me on this amazing Brazilian beverage that’s cool, creamy, sweet-tart and refreshing!

 - 4 juicy limes (try and find ones with thin, smooth skins; they’re the juiciest and the thin skin cuts down on the chance of your drink being bitter)